hashicorp/learn-terraform-aws-dynamodb-scale/README.md

     ```

 - AWS Global Tables use streaming to replicate your table across regions.
 - In order to configure Global Tables, either autoscaling or the "PAY_PER_REQUEST" billing mode must already be configured on the table.
-Because of this, you cannot create a new dynamoDB table with autoscaling and global tables using Terraform.
+Because of this, you cannot create a new dynamoDB table with autoscaling enabled and Global Tables configured using Terraform.
 Terraform would attempt to create the table before the autoscaling resources, and would return an error from the AWS API.
     - You can use dynamic blocks to work around this limitation, as demonstrated in the example above.
 First create the table with `replica_regions` set to the default value (`[]`).
-Then, update it with the list of regions you want to replicate your table into.
+Then update the variable with the list of regions you want to replicate your table into.
     - Refer to [this issue](https://github.com/hashicorp/terraform-provider-aws/issues/13097#issuecomment-933806064) for more information about this limitation.
 - If you are using autoscaling, you must also have autoscaling enabled on any GSIs for the table.
 (FIXME: I couldn't find this in the AWS documentation, but without AS on the GSI as well, I get the "...table must be austoscaled." error.)
 - Refer to [the AWS documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/globaltables_reqs_bestpractices.html) for more information about global tables.